 - 4. The location service is enabled by default.
-To disable, or to enable if it has been disabled, click Enable. - 5.
+To disable, toggle off Enable. - 5.
 For Location update interval, type the amount of time to wait between polling location sources for new location data.
 The default is ten seconds.

 For example, to set Location update interval to ten minutes, enter 10m or 600s.